 CompTIA Security+ ensures IT professionals are qualified to identify and implement the best security protocols and encryption for a particular network/cloud design, mobile solution, or even wireless setting.

 MyComputerCareer offers programs with a variety of CompTIA certifications, including Security+.
-In addition, we also offer our students the opportunity to connect with employers with our Career Services.
-This includes resume and cover letter writing, interview coaching, career search assistance, and career placement services.
-Once you’ve earned your certificate, we will begin connecting you with employers looking for people with your new skill set.
-Reach out to us if you’re interested in getting CompTIA-certified and start your cybersecurity career.
+In addition, we also offer our students the opportunity to connect with employers through our Career Services department.
+This includes resume and cover letter writing, interview coaching, and career search assistance.
+Reach out to us if you’re interested in getting CompTIA+ certified and start your IT career.